YannBrrd/elasticsearch-entity-resolution/README.md

 }
 ```

-## Parametrization
+## Parametrisation
 ### fields

-List of fields to compare, and parametrization.
+List of fields to compare, and parametrisation.
 Should always be an array.
 * ```field``` is the name of the field to compare to.
 * ```value``` is the value of the field to compare.
 * ```cleaners``` is the list of data cleaners to apply.
 Should always be an array.
 Should always be full qualified class name.